2018–19 Isthmian League: South East Division

-At the end of the previous season seventh step 4 division was created under the Isthmian League, as the South Division clubs were distributed between new South East and South Central divisions.
-Number of clubs in the step 4 divisions were reduced to 20 for the next season.
+At the end of the previous season a seventh step 4 division was created under the Isthmian League, as the South Division clubs were distributed between new South East and South Central divisions.
+The number of clubs in the step 4 divisions was reduced to 20 for the next season.
 South East Division consisted of 20 clubs: 16 clubs from the previous season South Division, and four new clubs: